jonahlipsky/decision-chat-poc/chatpoc-frontend/DEVELOPMENT_NOTES.md

 # Development Notes

+## 5 Jan 2023
+I was thinking again about how it might be too limited of an idea to build something around the notion of decision making itself.
+Perhaps the only way to make this useful is to take as broad an approach as possible.
+I suppose that's the horizontal model.
+The problem with that is that various capabilities that that would offer are already available, and the allure of the variety will wear off in time -- I think it has already started to in our society.
+Rather, a vertical approach has the opportunity to see how cultivated we can get in a single dimension.
+If that worked, as outlined below, it could potentially be replicated in another dimension, but to try to evolve a single area is what would differentiate this right now.
+It might be too narrow, but it's interesting and different.

 ## 3 Jan 2023
 Poe.com already has a full-fledged multi-topic way of conversing with multifarious chatbots.
 This liberates me from the idea that I should create a place where people can discuss various things with various chatbots.
 Instead, this can be focused on decision making.